-Students in the 28-day Brazil Complete Cob Workshop will learn all aspects of building a Cob structure from foundation to roof with daily lectures and hands-on practice.
-We will build the 15 to 20m2 (depending on number of students) communal kitchen for the brand new PaparaYba Ecovillage, an intentional community located in the southern part of the State of Bahía, between the forest and the ocean, 5km west of the closest town of Serra Grande (municipality of Uruçúca).
+Students in the 28-day Brazil Complete Cob Workshop will learn all aspects of building a Cob structure from Foundation to Roof with daily lectures and hands-on practice.
+We will build the 15 to 20m2 (depending on number of students) communal kitchen for the brand new PaparaYba Ecovillage, an intentional community located in the southern part of the State of Bahía, between the forest and the ocean, 5km west of the closest town, Serra Grande in the municipality of Uruçúca.

 The PaparaYba Ecovillage is located on 20 hectares of protected conservation forested

 land called the Environmental Protection Area Itacaré-Serra Grande, at the edge of the State Park of the Serra de Condurú.
 It is crossed by the River Tijuipe and a smaller stream and is a short drive to the long white sand surf beaches of Ilhéus to the south (45km) and Itacaré to the north (30km).
 The community consists of 14 nucleus units made up of 37 individuals (singles, couples and families with children).
 The land is mostly lush green tropical vegetation and harbors many protected indigenous animal and plant species.